ebacala/pokeemerald/README.md

 * Streamlined IV inheritance in POKéMON breeding, allowing the egg to inherit the superior IV from either parent with an added bonus from 0 to 5
 * Added a new dialog line to the Battle Frontier breeder for POKéMONS with perfect IVs
-* Added new dialog lines to the Slateport effort ribbon lady for
+* The Slateport effort ribbon lady now tells the IVs of the first POKéMON in the team
-    * POKéMONS with EVs > 0
-    * POKéMONS with maxed out EVs (255 out of 255)
 * Increased MACHO BRACE EV multiplier from 2 to 4

 ### Items